Skip to main content

 Reply-to-continue works even if topics or chat sessions are enabled.

-Before routing, Untether checks the chat’s trigger mode.
+Before routing, Untether checks the chat’s listen mode (renamed from “trigger mode” in v0.35.3 — #297).
 In mentions mode, messages that don’t @mention the bot, reply to the bot, or start with a known slash command are silently dropped — they never reach the router.
 In the default all mode, every message passes through.

-Trigger mode is configured per chat via /trigger or /config, with optional per-topic overrides in forum groups.
+Listen mode is configured per chat via /listen (or the deprecated /trigger alias) or /config, with optional per-topic overrides in forum groups.
 See Group chat for details.

 Routing (how Untether picks a runner)